Meet the Authors

 Zven lives with a condition called mixed connective tissue disease; think a cousin of lupus.
 After a particularly bad flare up in 2020, Zven realized how much they wanted to see chronic illness represented in the fantasy adventure stories they loved reading, to see characters find purpose and fulfillment, even without a magical cure.

 Zven has a degree in creative writing from the University of California Santa Cruz.
-Their short nonfiction, Gerald: a Memoir, won the Stories That Need to be Told 2023 grand prize, and their debut novella is forthcoming from Graveside Press.
+Their short nonfiction, Gerald: a Memoir, won the Stories That Need to be Told 2023 grand prize, and their debut novella, Black Rose from Graveside Press, released early 2025.

 Molly Haniszewski